Lundsfryd/Bachelor_project/README.md

 **Notebook:** `nbs/5_inference/Blame_inference.ipynb`
 **Script:** `src/blame_detection.py`

 The trained BlameBERT model is loaded via the `BlameDetector` class and run on all Folketing debate sentences.
 Results are written back to JSONL with `prediction` (0/1) and `confidence` fields.
-The `danish_minister_party_pipeline.py` script enriches records with the correct party affiliation for each minister based on the debate date, accounting for ministers who changed parties over time (e.g., Lars Lokke Rasmussen switching from Venstre to Moderaterne).
+The `danish_minister_party_pipeline.py` script enriches records with the correct party affiliation for each minister based on the debate date, accounting for ministers who changed parties over time (e.g., Lars Løkke Rasmussen switching from Venstre to Moderaterne).

 ```python
 from blame_detection import BlameDetector